 Selling is hard.
 The roller coaster of wins and rejections alone is enough to make the most seasoned sales professional consider running for the door some days.
 But ups and downs aside, there’s a lot of “stuff” standing between a salesperson and their sale.

 Competition is fierce.
-There’s internal dynamics to navigate.
-And with zillions of channels and touchpoints, sales has to work extra hard to shape positive and consistent buyer experiences.
+There are internal dynamics to navigate.
+And with so many channels and touchpoints, sales has to work extra hard to shape positive and consistent buyer experiences.
 Plus, they have to communicate really well.
-They must tell their brand’s story using content that’s compelling, convincing, and relevant to buyers at each and every stage in the customer’s journey.
+They must tell their brand’s story using content that’s compelling, convincing, and relevant to buyers at each and every stage of the customer journey.
 It’s no easy feat, especially if marketing and sales teams aren’t totally aligned.

-But with the right sales enablement strategy and technologies in place, organizations can establish the foundation they need to deliver superior customer experiences.
+Not to fear.
+With the right sales enablement strategy and technologies in place, organizations can establish the foundation they need to deliver superior customer experiences.
 They can create a support system that promotes productivity and empowers sales and marketing teams to work together — better and faster.

 What is sales enablement?

 Sales enablement is the process of providing sales teams with the resources they need to efficiently drive revenue.
 These resources include people, tools, and information that sales organizations use to conduct valuable conversations and support buyers throughout their customer journey.

 More specifically, sales enablement aims to remove traditional barriers between sales, marketing, and operational teams.
 For example, sales enablement can alleviate inefficient content distribution processes or even eliminate an organization’s reliance on a few individuals for answers.
 As the name implies, it’s about empowerment, activation, and orchestration.
 It’s about laying the groundwork to help sales teams sell more, more quickly.